bluestealth/pandasql/README.md

 pandasql
 ========

+This is a fork of the original `pandasql`, with support of multiple SQL backends and more convenient interface.
+See below for more info.

 `pandasql` allows you to query `pandas` DataFrames using SQL syntax.
 It works similarly to `sqldf` in R. `pandasql` seeks to provide a more familiar way of manipulating and cleaning data for people new to Python or `pandas`.